Carlos Mendes Varela

 Carlos Mendes Varela (born 28 December 1984) is a Portuguese-born French professional rugby league footballer.
 Arrived in France at 12, he took the French nationality and played in 2008 for the France A team (reserve of the national team).
 His position is winger or centre.
 He is currently playing for Toulouse Olympique in the Co-operative Championship competition in France and England.
 Prior to his signing with Toulouse he was playing at Lyon in the French first division.

 Background

-Carlos Mendes Varela was born in Seixal, Portugal.
+Carlos Mendes Varela was born in Seixal, Portugal and is of Cape Verdean descent.
+He moved to France at the age of 12.